 Just a few blocks up from Jardan in Paddington, you’ll find In Bed’s flagship store on Oxford St. True to its name, walking inside this cosy cocoon of wood and earthy tones is as calming and comfy as climbing In Bed.
-Best known for their luxury linen bedding, PJ sets, tea towels and napkins, In Bed also boast a keen eye for unique and bespoke ceramics as well as kitchenware and a selection of natural beauty products.
-In the shop, a large wall of windows overlooking a leafy backyard floods the space with light, and the ambience mimicking their product line perfectly.
+Best known for their luxury linen bedding, PJ sets, tea towels, and napkins, In Bed also boast a keen eye for unique and bespoke ceramics as well as kitchenware and a selection of natural beauty products.
+In the shop, a large wall of windows overlooking a leafy backyard floods the space with light.
+The ambiance mimics their product line perfectly.

 Design By Them

 The "Them" behind Design By Them is Sarah Gibson and Nicholas Karlovasitis—two Sydney-based designers who are wholly committed to producing innovative, sustainable, and timeless Australian furniture.
 Their recent "Confetti" range is made from 100% recycled plastic, and they’ve used recycled materials in past collections, too.
 Their pieces are the perfect mix of functionality and fun, and their store in Ultimo is a minimalist's dream.
 Take a seat in one of their incredibly designed chairs and ponder why you haven’t purchased something from here sooner.